Package 'ecpdist'

 Title: Extended Chen-Poisson Lifetime Distribution

-Description: Computes the Extended Chen-Poisson (ecp) distribution, survival, density, hazard, cumulative hazard and quantile functions.
-It also allows to generate a pseudo-random sample from this distribution.
+Description: Computes the Chen and the Extended Chen-Poisson (ecp) distribution, survival, density, hazard, cumulative hazard and quantile functions.
+It also allows to generate a pseudo-random sample from these distributions.
 The corresponding graphics are available.
 Functions to obtain measures of skewness and kurtosis, k-th raw moments, conditional k-th moments and mean residual life function were added.
 For details about ecp distribution, see Sousa-Ferreira, I., Abreu, A.M. & Rocha, C. (2023). <doi:10.57805/revstat.v21i2.405>.

 Maintainer: Ana Abreu <[email protected]>